-5. RECORDKEEPING.
+5. RECORDKEEPING

-Records of dust control activities on travel surfaces and other surfaces where fugitive dust emissions occur shall be kept on file and made available to MDEQ staff upon request until the end of the paving season.
+Records of dust control activities on travel surfaces and other surfaces where fugitive dust emissions occur shall be kept on file and made available to AQD staff upon request until the end of the paving season.
 The records will indicate the date, time, what was observed or the reason for the dust control activity (routine or other), and what action was taken.
+The records shall be maintained in an operations log book or in a readily accessible electronic format.

-6. FUGITIVE EMISSIONS FROM PROCESS EQUIPMENT AND FABRIC FILTER DUST COLLECTOR.
+6. FUGITIVE EMISSIONS FROM PROCESS EQUIPMENT AND FABRIC FILTER DUST COLLECTOR